 Description

-This must have been a top lit single room pavilion.
-The interior retains no features other than a fireplace opening on the north wall.
-In 1819 the Drawing Room, Dining Room, and the Saloon containing the main staircase were in the central block while the attached pavilions were the Library and Music Room.
+The pavilion appears to have been a top-lit single room, but the interior now retains no features except for a fireplace opening on the north wall.
+In 1819, the Drawing Room, Dining Room, and Saloon with the main staircase were located in the central block, while the attached pavilions served as the Library and Music Room.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.